- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30027_self_designed_major.rev.1451946126.png)"/>

 Willingness to be a part of a team and work well with others

 Training for the Wellness Peer Education program will begin in early Fall.
-If you’re interested in a WPE position, the application process will begin on March 20, 2017.
-Applications are due April 21, 2017.
+Applications for the 2018-2019 academic year are due March 9th, 2018.